jstep21/name-card/README.md

+# Personal Name Card

-# personal name card with a photo of me and links to my linkedin and github accounts
+### Includes a photo of me and links to my linkedin and github!